 Our business was significantly affected by the global recession during 2008-2009.
 We continued to experience this difficult environment throughout FY 2010 and FY 2011.
-The environment somewhat improved from FY 2012 to FY 2016, though we do not believe that the challenges have fully reversed.
+The environment somewhat improved from FY 2012 to FY 2017, though we do not believe that the challenges have fully reversed.
+The economic recovery has had a lesser positive impact upon retail as consumers shift shopping to online.
+Locations that have historically been favorable locations for our franchisees, such as regional malls and outlet centers, have continued to struggle in the current environment.
 As a result, we intend to continue to focus on managing the business in a seasoned, disciplined and controlled manner.

 The financing that our franchisees have historically relied upon was substantially affected by the changes in banking and lending requirements in the years after the global recession.
 Limited financing alternatives for domestic franchise growth have led us to pursue a strategy of expansion through co-branding with complimentary concepts such as ice cream and frozen yogurt, international development, sale of our products to specialty markets, licensing the Rocky Mountain Chocolate Factory brand for use with other appropriate consumer products, and selected entry of Rocky Mountain Chocolate Factory branded products into other wholesale channels, along with business acquisitions as primary drivers of growth.
-This is a trend that continued in FY 2016 and we expect to continue into the foreseeable future.
+This is a trend that continued in FY 2017 and we expect to continue into the foreseeable future.

-Going forward in FY 2017, we are taking a conservative view of market conditions in the United States.
+Going forward in FY 2018, we are taking a conservative view of market conditions in the United States.
 We intend to continue to focus on our long-term objectives while seeking to maintain flexibility to respond to market conditions, including the pursuit of international growth opportunities to reduce our dependence on the domestic economy.